LLNL/shroud/docs/reference.rst

 doxygen
   If True, create doxygen comments.

+flatten_namespace
+  Do not create a new Fortran or Python module for the namespace.
+  Instead add the declarations into the parent namespace.
+  The names will be mangled to include namespace so it is still possible to have duplicate names.

 F_API_case
    Controls mangling of C++ library names to Fortran names via the format field *F_name_api*.